sauber/deno-block-image/README.md

 https://jsr.io/@garn/terminal-images has similar usage.
 Main differences are:

-* terminal-images has a deep stack of dependencies of both Deno and Node modules. block-image only depends on two Deno std modules.
+- terminal-images has a deep stack of dependencies of both Deno and Node modules. block-image has no dependencies.
-* terminal-images need to run async. block-image is sync.
+- terminal-images need to run async. block-image is sync.
-* terminal-images supports many image formats and animations. block-image supports only raw pixel buffer.
+- terminal-images supports many image formats and animations. block-image supports only raw pixel buffer.